 When it comes to deciding on merit increases, business leaders may find themselves facing a dilemma.
 On the one hand, wage freezes and bonus cuts can seem like the best way to preserve the business’s bottom line.
 On the other hand, strategic compensation incentives are crucial for retaining the key talent you’ve fought so hard to find over the last few years.

 To put it simply: It’s complicated.
-So, we’re going to dive into the complexities modern businesses face concerning compensation and talk candidly about what business leaders (CFOs, CEOs, CPOs) must consider when deciding whether to give merit increases or institute a wage freeze.
+So, we’re going to dive into the complexities modern business face concerning compensation and talk candidly about what business leaders (CFOs, CEOs, CPOs) must consider when deciding whether to give merit increases or institute a wage freeze.

 What are merit pay freezes really about?